 What is the online payment experience of tomorrow?

 Commerce is at a pivotal moment.
-Technological advances such as biometrics and AI, combined with consumers’ increased demand for seamless and secure payment experiences, is evolving the ways people pay and get paid, fast.
+Technological advances such as biometrics and AI, combined with consumers’ increased demand for seamless and secure payment experiences, are evolving the ways people pay and get paid, fast.
 This pace of change is not letting up and by 2030, our vision is for online payments to replicate the ease, consistency, speed and security of contactless payments, whilst delivering additional value by making the experience truly personal.

 The technology to deliver this vision already exists.
 So, what can be done to ensure that every online purchase aligns with the best-in-class standard by 2030?